Chris-RG1980/rainbow-runners/README.md

 ### Images
  - Hero Image - This image was AI generated
  - Runner Image - Photo by Chris Grabham
+ - Product Images - These are all AI generated

 ### Other Credits
 - Code Institute - Project Boutique ADO